sogwon/furry-tribble/ml.md

 ### 학습 사이트
 * https://developers.google.com/machine-learning/crash-course/ - Google's fast-paced, practical introduction to machine learning
-* https://karpathy.ai/ - Andrej Karpathy - I like to train deep neural nets on large datasets

 ### 수업
 * [앤드류 응 교수의 머신러닝 수업](https://www.coursera.org/learn/machine-learning) - Machine learning is the science of getting computers to act without being explicitly programmed.
 In the past decade, machine learning has given us self-driving cars, practical speech recognition, effective web search, and a vastly improved understanding of the human genome (Coursera)